LuXu1113/resnet-tensorflow/README.md

 ### Specification

-Resnet20 is now using the bottleneck structure, not the structure of the paper, which will be corrected in the future.
+Resnet20 is now using the bottleneck structure, not the structure in the [paper](http://arxiv.org/abs/1512.03385), which will be corrected in the future.

 ---